6.17.2014

 chops and markovich sit down for conversation.

-(laughs) No, but there were jokes about putting a stipulation in my contract entitling Mike to beat my ass if I quit.
+(laughs) No, but there were jokes about putting a stipulation in my contract entitling Mike to beat my ass if I ever quit.
 I’d literally have to fight Mike to leave.

 For the record, how many board companies have you ridden for?